Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Abstract

 \section{Abstract}

-Recent advances in large language models have demonstrated promising capabilities in following simple instructions through instruction tuning.
+\forceabstractspace Recent advances in large language models have demonstrated promising capabilities in following simple instructions through instruction tuning.
 However, real-world tasks often involve complex, multi-step instructions that remain challenging for current NLP systems.
-Despite growing interest in this area, there lacks a comprehensive survey that systematically analyzes the landscape of complex instruction understanding and processing.
+Robust understanding of such instructions is essential for deploying LLMs as general-purpose agents that can be programmed in natural language to perform complex, real-world tasks across domains like robotics, business automation, and interactive systems.
+Despite growing interest in this area, there is a lack of a comprehensive survey that systematically analyzes the landscape of complex instruction understanding and processing.
 Through a systematic review of the literature, we analyze available resources, representation schemes, and downstream tasks related to instructional text.
-Our study examines 177 papers, identifying trends, challenges, and opportunities in this emerging field.
+Our study examines 181 papers, identifying trends, challenges, and opportunities in this emerging field.
 We provide AI/NLP researchers with essential background knowledge and a unified view of various approaches to complex instruction understanding, bridging gaps between different research directions and highlighting future research opportunities.